By Scott Epp

 1. Setting Small Goals Builds Momentum

-At this point there is no way he can achieve that goal.
-He is disappointed, and decides to just give up on his goals altogether.
+At this point, there is no way he can achieve that goal.
+He is disappointed and decides to give up on his goals altogether.
 But what Joey should have done was set smaller goals – goals about the number of prospects he reaches, or the amount of money he brings on any given day.
-By achieving these smaller goals, he’ll start to learn that reaching goals is attainable, and though sometimes there are things that get in our way, there are little successes in everything you do in life.
+By achieving these more modest goals, he’ll start to learn that reaching goals is attainable, and though sometimes there are things that get in our way, there are little successes in everything you do in life.

 2. You Must Understand Why You Set Your Goal

-When you set a goal, you must understand why you’re setting that goal and your own personal rewards.
+When you set a goal, you must understand why you’re setting that goal and your rewards.
 You need to have clarity.
-You need to completely understand why you are setting each goal and what the consequences each goal will have on your life if/when you reach them.
+You need to thoroughly understand why you are setting each goal and what the consequences each goal will have on your life if/when you reach them.

 3. You Need to Have Clearly Defined Expectations With Your Goals

-Realism is important with setting goals.
-Without realism you end up shooting for a goal that no one in the world can achieve.
-Goals should be far enough out that you are challenged, but it is also important that you have clearly defined expectations.
-That way when you are able to achieve your goals you know exactly what you did to get there, and if you fall a little bit short you understand what you could have hoped to accomplished based on your current scenario.
-Ask yourself what expectations you have for this goal, but in terms of what you hope to achieve and what you can realistically complete if you give it enough effort.
+Realism is critical in setting goals.
+Without realism, you end up shooting for a goal that no one in the world can achieve.
+Goals should be far enough out that you are challenged, but it is also crucial that you have clearly defined expectations.
+That way when you can achieve your goals you know exactly what you did to get there, and if you fall a little bit short you understand what you could have hoped to accomplish based on your current scenario.
+Ask yourself what expectations you have for this goal, but regarding what you hope to achieve and what you can realistically complete if you give it enough effort.